 Apps and text messages

-- NEW: A dangerous fake NHS text has been circulating telling people they're eligible to apply for the vaccine.
+- A dangerous fake NHS text has been circulating telling people they're eligible to apply for the vaccine.
 Click here to see what it looks like.
 Do NOT click on links in unknown texts - always check it first.
 NEVER give out your personal details.
 With the recent approval of multiple vaccines in the UK these types of scam attempts are likely to continue as fraudsters look to take advantage of the rollout to so many people.

 - New mobile phone applications that claim to give you updates on the virus but instead lock your phone and demand a ransom.